 Number of requests for space may be limited based on availability or discretion of the Event Management Office

 Space requests for more than 3 years in advance will require approval from the MU Director, Associate Director or designee.

-Sponsored, Affiliated and Registered Student Organizations may submit request for space one semester in advance.
+Sponsored, Affiliated and Registered Student Organizations may submit requests for space one year in advance.

 3) Audio-Visual Equipment

 a) The Memorial Union makes available a variety of media equipment for use in the Memorial Union facilities only.
 Use of this equipment may be arranged through the Event Management office.
 All equipment is to remain within its assigned space.

 b) Payment for the equipment must be made prior to receiving a confirmed reservation.
 An intramural or university fund account is required for payment.
 Failure to do so will result in cancellation of future reservations for the group.